wfvining/tracker/README.md

 Let's say you loose it one day and start throwing litter at the passing cars.
 For this the judge gives you an additional 10 hours.
-You can ammend your pennance task to accomodate this.
+You can amend your pennance task to accomodate this.

 ```
-$ tracker ammend pennance +10
+$ tracker amend pennance +10
 ```

 Subsequently you see the error in your ways and a kinder judge decides you were judged too harshly, removing 5 hours from you sentence.

 ```
-$ tracker ammend pennance -5
+$ tracker amend pennance -5
 ```

 Tasks reside in particular directories, so you can create tasks for